Welcome to the website of OzHPV.

 OzHPV was established in 1997 as the Australian association for recumbent and human power enthusiasts.
 OzHPV is the Australian affiliate organisation of WHPVA, the World Human Power Vehicle Association which represents over 15 countries worldwide.

 Join or renew membership to OzHPV - It's as low as $25 per year!
-Membership falls due 1 January 2017!
+Membership falls due 1 January each year.
 Here's Membership Information.
 You can join online.

 Why do we call our vehicles HPVs?
 Because: